LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

 Access Session Data
 -------------------

-OK, you've saved a session to your device.
-Now you need to be able to access that data whenever you need it.
+OK, you've saved a session file to your device.
+Next you'll learn how to access that data when you need it.

 To access session data, the general syntax is: